Close

 Essential Documentation Requirements

-• Valid passport with 6+ months validity
+• Valid passport with at least 6 months validity beyond arrival

-• Completed application form with photo
+• Completed application form with passport photo

-• Proof of financial means ($50 daily minimum)
+• Proof of financial means

 • Return flight confirmation